theduckhorse/Rover-Slime-Tutorial-A2/Mapping and Navigation/README.md

 # Mapping & Navigation
 The mapping and navigation was done using Raspberry PICO.
 The demonstration video will illustrate how PICO was used and the ouputs on the displayed on console.

+## Usage of Raspberry Pico
+The Shortest Path algorithm as well as navigation can be executed with the raspberry PICO module with the "map_nav.uf2" file in the mapping and navigation repository.

 ## Demonstration Video

 ### Part 1: